-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Neon, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Neon is a serverless PostgreSQL platform that separates compute from storage, enabling instant branching of your database for development and testing workflows.
 Each branch maintains its own schema and data snapshot, making it ideal for CI/CD pipelines.
 Neon autoscales compute resources based on demand and scales to zero when idle.